Inside the Tenderloin, can a city fix a neighborhood while staying true to its values?

 The fence around Boeddeker Park separates James Walker from his former life.

-Tall and working up a slight glean of sweat, Walker is on the park’s well-cared-for basketball court in work clothes, shooting a lunchtime round of hoops on a crisp, bright day.
+Tall and working up a slight sheen of sweat, Walker is on the park’s well-cared-for basketball court in work clothes, shooting a lunchtime round of hoops on a crisp, bright day.

 This half-hour is a gratifying routine, a regular reminder to Walker of his three decades as an addict on these same streets and his dozen years clean.